QwenLM/Qwen2.5/README.md

 Qwen1.5 has already been supported by [lmstudio.ai](https://lmstudio.ai/).
 You can directly use LMStudio with our GGUF files.

 #### OpenVINO
 Qwen1.5 has already been supported by [OpenVINO toolkit](https://github.com/openvinotoolkit).
-You can install and run this [example notebook](https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/254-llm-chatbot) with Intel CPU, integrated GPU or discrete GPU.
+You can install and run this [chatbot example](https://github.com/OpenVINO-dev-contest/Qwen2.openvino) with Intel CPU, integrated GPU or discrete GPU.

 ## Web UI